QuentindiMeo/goodnight.py/README.md

 -n, --nb-phrases <int>  Number of phrases to draw
--e, --emoji             Add emoji after each phrase (def: False) -s, --source     <str>  Source file to pull contents (phrases...) from (def: ./assets/source.log) -w, --for-whom   <str>  For whom the goodnight is (def: "" (no name used)) -r, --allow-repetition  Allow repetition of phrases if nbPhrases is higher than the phrases in the source file (def: False) --verbose               Toggle verbose mode (def: False)
+-e, --emoji             Add emoji after each phrase (def: False) -s, --source     <str>  Source file to pull contents (phrases...) from (def: ./assets/source.log) -w, --for-whom   <str>  For whom the goodnight is (def: "" [no name used]) -r, --allow-repetition  Allow repetition of phrases if you ask for more than there are in the source file (def: False) --verbose               Toggle verbose mode (def: False)

---default               Launch once with default values (ignores other parameters) (def: False) -i, --ignore            Ignore preferences (preferences.sav file) (def: False) --isave                 ... but save preferences regardless (def: False)
+--default               Launch once with default values (ignores other parameters) (def: False) -o, --other-step        Use the even-numbered phrase gaps as "and"s instead of commas (def: False) -i, --ignore            Ignore preferences (preferences.sav file) (def: False) --isave                 ... but save preferences regardless (def: False)